Academic Catalog

 Types and/or Examples of Required Reading, Writing, and Outside of Class Assignments

-A. Reading assignments: Students will read articles from industry publishers, such as AdWeek magazine and the Wall Street Journal, and industry websites, such as Google AdWords and Facebook Ad Manager.
+1. Reading assignments: Students will read assigned eText and articles from industry publishers, such as AdWeek magazine and the Wall Street Journal, and industry websites, such as Google AdWords and Facebook Ad Manager.

-C. Additional assignments: Students will complete projects designed to practice data modeling, analysis and reporting and calculate key performance metrics.
+3. Additional assignments: Students will complete projects designed to practice data modeling, analysis, and reporting, and calculate key performance metrics.

 Discipline(s)